Jope31/AlphaBotCloud/README.md

 **"Force Run Now" Mechanism**

-Clicking the "Force Run Now" button on the dashboard immediately bypasses the timer *and* the Gatekeeper.
+Clicking the "Force Run Now" button on the dashboard immediately bypasses the countdown timer *and* the Gatekeeper.
 It executes a live run instantly without interrupting the primary background schedule.

 ## **🎛️ Strategy Variables**